-The experiment was laid out in factorial randomized block design with 13 different treatments [( $2 \times 3 \times 2$ ) + 1] and replicated thrice.
-The treatments comprised combinations of two fertilizer sources ( $s_1$ - nano-DAP, $s_2$ - PSAP), three concentrations ( $c_1$ - 0.1 %, $c_2$ - 0.2 % and $c_3$ - 0.4 %) and two nutrient levels ( $l_1$ - 100 % RDN and $l_2$ - 75 % RDN) which were compared against a control (KAU POP).
+The experiment was laid out in factorial randomized block design with 13 different treatments [(2 x 3 x 2) + 1] and replicated thrice.
+The treatments comprised combinations of two fertilizer sources (s1- nano-DAP, s2- PSAP), three concentrations (c1- 0.1 %, c2- 0.2 % and c3- 0.4 %) and two nutrient levels (I1- 100 % RDN and I2- 75 % RDN) which were compared against a control (KAU POP).
+The nutrient source used for foliar application were Nano Di Ammonium Phosphate (nano-DAP) with 8 per cent N and 16 per cent P2O5 and Potassium Salt of Active Phosphorus (PSAP) with 40 percent each of P and K. Nano-DAP is a nanotechnology-based product developed by the Indian Farmers Fertilizer Co-operative Ltd (IFFCO).
+Potassium Salt of Active Phosphorus was developed by Isha Agro Sciences Pvt.
+Ltd. Foliar application of nano-DAP and PSAP of different concentrations has done at 30, 45 ad 60 day after sowing.
 The spacing followed for blackgram was 25 cm x 15 cm and nutrient recommended followed was 20:30:30 kg NPK ha-1 as per Kerala Agricultural University Package of Practices (KAU POP) recommendations.
 All others cultural practices were carried out as per KAU POP.
 The yield attributes and yield of blackgram were recorded by following standard procedures.
 The field experiment data were analyzed statistically using the analysis of variance (ANOVA) technique, suitable for a factorial randomized block design (Panse & Sukhatme, 1985).
 Statistical analyses were conducted using the General R-based Analysis Platform Empowered by Statistics (GRAPES 1.0.0) software, developed by Gopinath et al. (2021).